 Central & Eastern European Academic Source (CEEAS) provides full-text coverage to hundreds of publications pertaining to central and eastern European countries.
 The collection covers many academic areas including business and economics, medical sciences, political science, law, library and information sciences, literature, linguistics, history, and sociology relating to this geographic region.

 The Corpus of Contemporary American English (COCA) is the largest freely-available corpus of English.
 It was created by Mark Davies of Brigham Young University in 2008.
 Sources include popular magazines, newspapers, spoken language, academic journals and fiction.
+Users must create an account for this resource.

 Identifies all types of material on Mexican-American topics and about Chicanos; it also includes the broader Latino experience, including Puerto Ricans, Cuban Americans, Central American immigrants.
 Among the included subjects are education, humanities, psychology, and sociology.
 Updated quarterly.